jscroot/jscroot.github.io/README.md

-# ꦗꦮ꦳ꦱ꧀ꦕꦥ꧀ꦠ꧀ | Javascript Changer to transform Static Web into Dynamic Website  | A Pure VanillaJS ES6+ Base
+# Root Static Website | Javascript Changer to transform Static Web into Dynamic Website  | A Pure VanillaJS ES6+ Base

 Root your static website, and change it into a dynamic one.
 Get the benefit of a low-emission carbon code.
 Supported in many static web hosting: